ashwini-kr-sharma/chipatac2020/02_Trimming.md

 # Trimming

 Lets try Trimming only on those `fastq` files that showed significant adaptor contamination and/or overrepresented sequences.
-If your have carefully analyzed the **FastQC** reports from the previous section you will note that only the **CTCF ChIPseq** and **ATACseq** samples require trimming.
+If your have carefully analyzed the **FastQC** reports from the previous section you will note that only the **CTCF ChIPseq** samples require trimming.

 ```
 # Go to your home directory